colinyjchung/jinnzhong/content/tracker/index.md

 [^41]: Al Plastino, Kurt Schaffenberger, and Wayne Boring
 [^42]: Lois Lane's Super-Dream, Clark Kent's College Days, and Superman's New Power
 [^43]: Superman's Hunt for Clark Kent, The Spell of the Shandu Clock, The Two Faces of Superman!
+[^44]: When There Was No Clark Kent!, The Make-Believe Superman!, and Titano the Super-Ape!
+[^45]: Superman Versus the Futurement and The Sleeping Beauty from Krypton!
+[^46]: The Ghost of Lois Lane!, Clark Kent, Fireman of Steel!, and The Girl in Superman’s Past
+[^47]: Otto Binder, Jerry Coleman, and Bill Finger
+[^48]: The Menace of Metallo! & The Supergirl from Krypton!